Fishnfly/fishnfly.github.io/index.md

----
+--
 layout: home
 ---

+# Fish n Fly

 **Travel farther.
-Tell better stories.
-Fish Better.**

-Fish n Fly is about exploring new places through country travels, and the occasional fishing opportunities that may present themselves along the way.

-This site documents trips, lessons learned, and moments worth remembering.
+Stay longer.
+Notice more.**

+Fish n Fly is a travel journal focused on moving through countries and regions with curiosity and intention — not chasing highlights, but paying attention to how places actually feel once you’re there.

+Sometimes that movement includes fishing, sometimes it doesn’t.
+What matters is time on the ground, changing plans, and the small moments that shape a journey more than any itinerary.

+This site is a collection of observations, stories, and experiences from travel that values depth over speed and presence over checklists.